fetrarij/ngx-tempusdominus-bootstrap/README.md

 export class SomeModule {}
 ```

-4) Start using!

-# Usage
+In your component html:

-Input group: (there are 3 directive you shoud use: `NgTempusdominusBootstrap`, `NgTempusdominusBootstrapInput`, and `NgTempusdominusBootstrapToggle`)
+* Input group: (there are 3 directive you shoud use: `NgTempusdominusBootstrap`, `NgTempusdominusBootstrapInput`, and `NgTempusdominusBootstrapToggle`)
 ```html
 <div class="form-group">
     <div class="input-group date" data-target-input="nearest" NgTempusdominusBootstrap>